Thoregon/thoregon.identity/doc/identity.md

 Problem is the quality of the key pair.
 Authorities may not trust a self generated key by the user.

-- Authority geenrates key pair
+- Authority generates key pair
 - Pass it to the user
     - discard the private key
 - Create attest